 Coping with severe forms of IgA nephropathy can be challenging.
 But you don't have to do it alone.
 If you have questions or need guidance, talk with a member of your health care team.

 You might also benefit from joining a support group.
 You can meet other people who may understand what you're going through and share information with you.
 To find out about support groups in your area that deal with kidney disease, ask your doctor.
 Or contact the National Kidney Foundation (NKF) to learn about NKF Peers, a national, telephone-based peer support program.
 Call 855-NKF-PEER (855-653-7337) to participate.

 Preparing for your appointment

-If you have signs and symptoms of IgA nephropathy, you're likely to start by seeing your primary care doctor.
-However, you may be referred to a doctor who specializes in treating kidney disorders (nephrologist).
+You're likely to start by seeing your primary care doctor.
+However, you might be referred to a doctor who specializes in treating kidney disorders (nephrologist).
 Here are some tips for getting ready for your appointment.

 What you can do

 - Your symptoms and when they began.
 Include any symptoms that don't seem related to the reason for your appointment.

-- Ask a family member or friend to go with you to help you remember the information you receive.
+Ask a family member or friend to go with you to help you remember the information you receive.